 Difference Between Average vs Weighted Average

 Two of the most used statistics in the world are an average and weighted average.
 Both averages vs weighted average have their own merits and demerits and have their proper usage at particular scenarios.
 Coming to the definition, a simple average is nothing but the addition of all the observations under sample and dividing the same by several observations in a given sample.
 For example, if we want to calculate an average of the sample given say 9, 10, 15, 29, 35 the same can be done by adding all of them, i.e. (9+10+15+29+35) / 5 = 19.6.
 A weighted average is the type of average in which every observation in the data set given will be multiplied by or assigned weight before summing them to a sole average value.
-In this process, every quantity that is to be averaged will be assigned a weight which shall determine the relative importance of every quantity.
+In this process, every quantity that is to be averaged will be assigned a weight that shall determine the relative importance of every quantity.
 Weightings are the equivalent that is having the most of the like items with a similar value involved in the average.

-Average vs Weighted Average Infographics
+Head to Head Comparison between Average vs Weighted Average (Infographics)

-Below is the top 7 difference between Average vs Weighted Average
+Below is the top 7 difference between Average vs Weighted Average:

 Key Differences between Average vs Weighted Average